Fun Things To Do In Bahrain With Family

 Putt Away at the Wee Monty course

-The Wee Monty course provides the perfect challenge for your little people, giving them nine holes that are spread out through 60 – 140 yards.
-A one-off session is definitely fun, but there are also instructors to teach junior lessons for aspiring PGA winners.
+The Wee Monty course provides the perfect challenge for your little people, with nine holes spread out over 60 – 140 yards.
+A one-off session is definitely fun, but there are also instructors who teach junior lessons for aspiring PGA winners.

 6 Best Indoor Activities with Kids in Bahrain

-Dealing with the heat in Bahrain, there’s still plenty of fun indoor activities specifically aimed at the kids in Bahrain.
+Dealing with the heat in Bahrain, there are still plenty of fun indoor activities specifically aimed at the kids in Bahrain.
 If you are visiting Bahrain over the hotter summer months, why not try:

 Visit the Magic Island

-One of the most beautiful places in Bahrain to take your family is Magic Island that is located in Seef Mall.
-This mesmerizing place is about 4300 square meters large and contains everything a child could ever want on an island designed just for children.
+One of the most fun places in Bahrain to take your family is Magic Island, located in Seef Mall.
+This mesmerizing place is about 4,300 square meters and contains everything a child could ever want on an island designed just for children.

 Go Skydiving Indoors

 Many people dream of being able to fly as children, but few have ever gotten the chance.
-Gravity Indoor Skydiving, located in Zallaq, gives adults and kids the ability to strap up and temporarily win the fight against gravity in their 12-meter wind tunnel.
+Gravity Indoor Skydiving, located in Zallaq, allows adults and kids to strap up and temporarily win the fight against gravity in their 12-meter wind tunnel.

-One of the most exciting activities in Bahrain for kids, Gravity Indoor provides a safe space where your children can enjoy the thrill of jumping out of a plane without actually having to jump.
+One of the most exciting activities for kids in Bahrain is Gravity Indoor, which provides a safe space where your children can enjoy the thrill of jumping out of a plane without actually having to jump.

-The speeds in these wind tunnels go as high as 250 miles per hour, sending little ones on a controlled but thrilling air ride that will have them grinning from ear to ear.
+The speeds in these wind tunnels can reach 250 miles per hour, sending little ones on a controlled but thrilling air ride that will have them grinning from ear to ear.

 Learn more at gravitybah.com

-Learn more about Bahrain & the Middle East
+Learn more about Visiting Bahrain & the Middle East

 Whether you are looking at a short getaway in the Middle East or stopover options with Gulf Air in Bahrain, there’s more to this small island nation than first meets the eye!
 Don’t forget to check out our guides to: